Kitware/vtk-book/VTKBook/08Chapter8.md

 where $l$ is the length of the line.

-Another way to derive Equation 8-14 is to use the interpolation functions of **Figure 8-3** and the chain rule for derivatives.
+Another way to derive Equation 8-14 is to use the interpolation functions of {ref}`Figure 8-3 <Figure-8-3>` and the chain rule for derivatives.
 The chain rule

 $$
 \begin{equation*}